Florence-Njeri/APISecurity/docs/mitigating-threats.md

 Most web and mobile applications have some form of form that the user can fill to create or update data in the apps database.
 Input validation ensures that the data input by the user is safe and an attacker can't add a piece of SQL code that would alter your database.
 This prevents SQL attacks.

 ## Add an API gateway

+## The principle of priviledges

+Grant access on a need to know basis